-Bad weather moves into Eastern states; 4 dead in South
+Bad weather moves into Eastern states; 5 dead in South

 BIRMINGHAM, Ala.
-(AP) - Nearly 150,000 homes and businesses in the southeastern United States have been without power following a powerful storm that left at least four people dead.
+(AP) - More than 260,000 homes and businesses in the eastern United States are without power following a storm that left at least five people dead in the South.

 Floodwaters sweep over a road in Chattanooga, Tenn.
 A woman bypassed a barrier and drove into floodwaters, which swept her car away.
 (Source: WTVC/CNN)

-The National Weather Service said early Friday that a storm system was expected to strengthen as it moves north, bringing snow, ice and rain through the mid-Atlantic region.
+The National Weather Service said early Friday the system was expected to strengthen as it moves up the Eastern Seaboard, bringing high winds and rain through the mid-Atlantic region.

-The front caused flooding in many places in the Southeast on Thursday.
+Hundreds of people have been evacuated from flooding in places across the Southeast, and many school districts have canceled classes.

-Four storm-related deaths were confirmed in Alabama, South Carolina, North Carolina and Tennessee, with others under investigation.
+Five storm-related deaths were confirmed in Alabama, South Carolina, North Carolina and Tennessee.

-Virginia’s governor declared a state of emergency as heavy rain and flooding displaced more than 500 people.

 Copyright 2020 Associated Press.
 All rights reserved.